-Announced during the SATELLITE 2019 show in Washington D.C. on 6 May 2019, the award of a dual satellite contract from Spanish government satellite operator, Hisdesat S.A.
-The contract is for follow-on units to the SPAINSAT and XTAR-EUR satellites called SPAINSAT NG 1/2, these satellites will be based on the next-generation Airbus Eurostar Neo platform.
-The satellites will carry X- and Ka-band payloads in addition to an uhf payload not seen on their predecessors.
-Work on these units will be split between “lead partner” Airbus and Thales Alenia Space, with their respective Spanish subsidiaries taking prominent positions in the project.
+The award of a dual satellite contract from the Spanish government satellite operator, Hisdesat, was announced at the SATELLITE 2019 show in Washington D.C. on 6 May.
+The contract is for follow-on units to the Spainsat and Xtar-Eur satellites called Spainsat NG 1/2, these satellites will be based on the next-generation Airbus Eurostar Neo platform.
+They will carry X- and Ka-band payloads in addition to a uhf payload not seen on their predecessors.
+Work on these units will be split between lead partner Airbus and Thales Alenia Space, with their respective Spanish subsidiaries taking prominent positions in the project.

-The first on these new satellites is planned for launch in 2023.
+The first of these new satellites is planned for launch in 2023.

-Another contract announced by Airbus, this time without industry competitor/partner Thales Alenia Space, is for a multi-mission unit, MEASAT-3D.
-This contract is from Malaysian company, MEASAT Global Berhad, a large, regional, Asia-Pacifc FSS operator.
-This satellite will be based on the core Eurostar 3000 platform and will carry C- and Ku-band payloads alongside an HTS Ka-band payload.
-Also on-board this satellite will be an L-band payload for KTSAT which will be part of the Korean Augmentation Satellite System (KASS).
-This satellite is planned to replace the ageing MEASAT-3 and -3A units currently in orbit in their 91.5 degrees East slot.
+Another contract announced by Airbus, this time without industry competitor/partner Thales Alenia Space, is for a multi-mission unit, Measat-3D.
+This contract is from Malaysian company, Measat Global Berhad, a large regional Asia-Pacific FSS operator.
+The satellite will be based on the core Eurostar 3000 platform and will carry C- and Ku-band payloads alongside an HTS Ka-band payload.
+Also on-board this satellite will be an L-band payload for KTsat, which will be part of the Korean Augmentation Satellite System.
+This satellite is planned to replace the ageing Measat-3 and -3A units currently in orbit in their 91.5 degrees East slot.